 Once the cause of the irritation or infection has been identified, stop using the product or engaging in the activity.

 For example, if this is shaving, reduce irritation by using a new blade and shaving in the direction of the hair growth.
 Never dry shave.
+Reusable razors are available to purchase online.

 It is important to keep hot tubs clean, and only use properly treated pools and to shower afterward.
 Also, avoid using oils on the skin as these can trap bacteria in the follicles.